USS Bamberg County

 USS LST-209 was an LST-1-class tank landing ship built for the United States Navy during World War II.
 Like most of the ships of her class, she was not originally named, and known only by her designation.
-From June to August 1951 she served a stint as a part of the Military Sea Transportation Service (MSTS), manned by a civilian crew, and renamed USNS T-LST-209.
+From June to August 1951 she served a stint as a part of the Military Sea Transportation Service (MSTS), crewed by civilians, and renamed USNS T-LST-209.
 She was recommissioned under her original name 24 August 1951, and renamed USS Bamberg County (LST-209) on 1 July 1955.
 She was named for Bamberg County, South Carolina, the only U.S. Naval vessel to bear the name.

 Operational history

 LST-209 was laid down on 7 September 1942 at Seneca, Illinois by the Chicago Bridge and Iron Company; launched on 29 May 1943; sponsored by Mrs. C. A. Dalton; placed in reduced commission at her builder's yard on 4 June 1943; placed in full commission at New Orleans on 10 June 1943.